Updated: Sept. 19, 2023

 Or maybe one spouse is frustrated that a certain room in the home is always too hot in the summer and too cold in the winter, but hasn’t voiced that to the other spouse.

-There’s major differences in a price estimate depending on what features are preferred, or specific design features or installation methods a home may require, and most spouses like to discuss these options before making a decision.
+Preferences or style changes can sometimes cause a major price difference, depending on what it is, and most spouses like to discuss these options before making a decision.
 Having both at the appointment to ask detailed questions and hear explanations about the variety of available options helps keep information straight, and ensures both spouses are hearing the exact same thing.

 It’s not about who makes the decision, who manages the checkbook, any kind of gender role or the intention to cause offense in any way, but merely a simple way to make the best possible use of everyone’s time while answering questions and simplifying communication.